How do I start using the new Microsoft 365 OAuth 2.0 authentication in SuperOffice CRM?

 My UPN is not recognized as a Microsoft 365 email account, but I am using Microsoft 365

-There are 2 known causes to this problem.
+There are 2 known causes of this problem.

 One possible cause is that the internal DNS is not pointing the MX Record of the domain to Microsoft.
 The solution is to make sure the internal DNS is pointing the MX Record of the domain to Microsoft.